-The P0122 code triggers when the “A” circuit on your vehicle’s throttle position sensor is giving too low of an input voltage.
+The P0122 code triggers when the “A” circuit on your vehicle’s throttle position sensor gives too low of an input voltage.
 This sensor is used by your engine control module to track the position of the throttle.
-When it fails, your engine will activate failsafe mode.
+When it fails, your engine will activate the failsafe mode.
 This makes any TPS code very important to clear as soon as possible.

-For as serious as this code can be, the repairs are often fairly inexpensive and easy to make, even for a home mechanic.
-While you may need to replace the sensor, it may also simply be a problem with the wiring around it.
+For as serious as this code can be, the repairs are often relatively inexpensive and easy to make, even for a home mechanic.
+While you may need to replace the sensor, it may also only be a problem with the wiring around it.
 Read on below to learn more about why this code triggers and how you can resolve the problem.

 Table of Contents